 12.7.
-Uncertainty budget of the VSL UMEG-26
+Uncertainty budget of the JRC SRP42

-The uncertainty budget for the ozone mole fraction in dry air x measured by VSL standard UMEG-26 in the nominal range 0 nmol/mol to 500 nmol/mol is given in Table 2.
-More information is provided in appendix 1.
+The uncertainty budget for the ozone mole fraction in dry air x measured by the JRC standard SRP42 in the nominal range 0 nmol/mol to 500 nmol/mol will follow the BIPM/NIST paper [4] (see Table 1) with an additional component based on the temperature probe heating effect.
+The initial uncertainty can be summarised by the formula: